danielabel/trades/README.md

 With this in mind I've used `zip` and `reduce` rather than the easier to read dataframe manipulations.

+### Problems not solved
+1. The tests cannot load the source modules without an empty test file in the root directory
+2. Performance needs - I would have liked to have time to see what size files might be expected and tested / benchmarked the routines
+3. an acceptance test [pytest can cature stdout](https://docs.pytest.org/en/stable/capture.html) so there is a simple option

 ## Technology selection

 ### Python environment management: `pipenv`.